92 Broadway Avenue,

 Paul McCartney's second home on the corner of Broadway Avenue and Brookway

-At the time of Paul McCartney's birth in June 1942 his parents Jim and Mary were living in rented accomodation at 10 Sunbury Road in Anfield, near Liverpool city centre.
+At the time of Paul McCartney's birth in June 1942 his parents Jim and Mary were living in rented accommodation at 10 Sunbury Road in Anfield, near Liverpool city centre.

 Mary was a nurse and as one would expect, obsessed with cleanliness and hygiene.
 One summer's day Paul was sitting in his pram in the garden when Mary was horrified to find his face flecked with soot.
 That was reason enough for her to insist they must move house.